1936 anti-fascist London "battle" has resonance today

 The group held a static protest instead.
 Levitas was at a counter rally.

-"We've got to join together to ensure that on the various issues which affect the Muslim population, whatever color you are, there's got to be unity in the fight against racism," Levitas said.
+"We've got to join together to ensure that on the various issues which affect the Muslim population, whatever colour you are, there's got to be unity in the fight against racism," Levitas said.

 BREIVIK LINKS